Jefferson Bible: Purpose

-"There is what might be called his literary-criticism phase of his salad years and his naturalized-religion phase of his later, more mature years.
-In his literary-criticism phase, Jefferson’s interest in the Bible is critical. ...
-The Bible is a significant work of literature that is taken literally by millions.
-Thus, it is as good a book as any, and much better than most, on which to hone one’s critical skills."
+Commenting on how Jefferson's interest in Jesus and the Bible changed over time, Mark Holowchak writes that "[t]here is what might be called his literary-criticism phase of his salad years and his naturalized-religion phase of his later, more mature years.
+In his literary-criticism phase, Jefferson's interest in the Bible is critical...
+The Bible is a significant work of literature that is taken literally by millions, in spite of numerous hyperboles and absurdities.
+Thus, it is as good a book as any, and much better than most, on which to hone one's critical skills."
 Here Jefferson follows the lead of Lord Bolingbroke whose religious views Jefferson commonplaced abundantly earlier in life in his Literary Commonplace Book.

 In a letter to Bishop James Madison (31 Jan.
 1800), cousin to the politician and future president of the same name, Jefferson expresses keen interest in Jesus as philosopher.
 He writes of the beliefs of German philosopher and founder of Illuminism, Adam Weishaupt.
-"Wishaupt [sic] … is among those (as you know the excellent Price and Priestly [sic] also are) who believe in the indefinite perfectibility of man. he thinks he may in time be rendered so perfect that he will be able to govern himself in every circumstance so as to injure none, to do all the good he can, to leave government no occasion to exercise their powers over him, & of course to render political government useless. … Wishaupt believes that to promote this perfection of the human character was the object of Jesus Christ. that his intention was simply to reinstate natural religion, & by diffusing the light of his morality, to teach us to govern ourselves. his precepts are the love of god & love of our neighbor. and by teaching innocence of conduct, he expected to place men in their natural state of liberty & equality. he says, no one ever laid a surer foundation for liberty than our grand master, Jesus of Nazareth."
+"Wishaupt [sic] ...is among those (as you know the excellent Price and Priestly [sic] also are) who believe in the indefinite perfectibility of man.
+He thinks he may in time be rendered so perfect that he will be able to govern himself in every circumstance so as to injure none, to do all the good he can, to leave government no occasion to exercise their powers over him, & of course to render political government useless. ...Wishaupt believes that to promote this perfection of the human character was the object of Jesus Christ. that his intention was simply to reinstate natural religion, & by diffusing the light of his morality, to teach us to govern ourselves. his precepts are the love of god & love of our neighbor. and by teaching innocence of conduct, he expected to place men in their natural state of liberty & equality. he says, no one ever laid a surer foundation for liberty than our grand master, Jesus of Nazareth."

 As president, he expresses those sentiments in a letter to Robinson over a year later (23 Mar.
 1801).
-“The Christian religion, when divested of the rags in which they have enveloped it, and brought to the original purity and simplicity of its benevolent institutor, is a religion of all others most friendly to liberty, science, and the freest expansion of the human mind.”
+"The Christian religion, when divested of the rags in which they have enveloped it, and brought to the original purity and simplicity of its benevolent institutor, is a religion of all others most friendly to liberty, science, and the freest expansion of the human mind."
 The letters intimate great appreciation of the life and words of Jesus as the true cynosure of republican government.